CkyBlue/ADT_Wise/README.md

 only seems to work when running the program on a command line so it'll be best to view there.

+The table shows data relevant to the ADT (index values, items values, pointer values etc.)
+THe text below tries to explain what is going to happen next.
+It breaks down an ADT operation such as insert.

+The colors in the table are intended to make it easier to follow the changes to pointers and index values.
+Notice how the colors change as the explanation moves forward.

 Screenshots from the command line version on repl.it:

 ![Screenshot](ADTWIse.gif)